grimme-lab/qc2-teaching/doc/intro.rst

    ehlert@c01:~> cd QCII
    ehlert@c01:~/QCII>

-On the left you can see the so called **prompt**.
+On the left, you can see the so-called **prompt**.
 Depending on the default settings of your system it provides you with various information.
-In a standard configuration it will show: ``#!bash username@hostname:~>``.
+In a standard configuration, it will show: ``#!bash username@hostname:~>``.

 Where ``username`` is your username, ``hostname`` is the name of the computer and the tilde (``~``) shows that you are currently located in your **home directory** (``/home/username``).
 The Linux file structure follows the *Filesystem Hierarchy Standard*, which ensures a similar file structure on every version of Linux you can get.
-As you work with the system you will rapidly gain experience about the different directories and their purposes.
-For now you should know that you are in your home directory which is located at ``/home/username`` and is abbreviated by ``~``.
+As you work with the system you will rapidly gain experience with the different directories and their purposes.
+For now, you should know that you are in your home directory which is located at ``/home/username`` and is abbreviated by ``~``.

 With your user account you have the power to create, edit, and delete files in your home directory at will.
 But with great power comes great responsibility.
-You have to be careful with the commands you execute, when you delete or overwrite a file it is gone for good.
+You have to be careful with the commands you execute when you delete or overwrite a file it is gone for good.
 With that in mind, we can now start with the first couple of commands.
 To see exactly which directory you are in,